VikParuchuri/marker/README.md

 First, some configuration:

 - Your torch device will be automatically detected, but you can override this.
 For example, `TORCH_DEVICE=cuda`.
 - Some PDFs, even digital ones, have bad text in them.
-Set the `force_ocr` flag on the CLI or via configuration to ensure your PDF runs through OCR.
+Set the `force_ocr` flag on the CLI or via configuration to ensure your PDF runs through OCR, or the `strip_existing_ocr` to keep all digital text, and only strip out any existing OCR text.

 ## Interactive App